|Cytokines and inflammation - GDR CNRS 3048|

 Interaction host cells - microorganisms

-Sensing and signalling in response to Staphylococcus aureus in monocytes and macrophages
+Sensing and signalling in response to Staphylococcus aureusdiffer between peritoneal macrophages, alveolar macrophages and monocytes

-Pseudomonas aeruginosa and Staphylococcus aureus are the two most common bacteria colonizing cystic fibrosis (CF) patients’ airways.
+Pseudomonas aeruginosaand Staphylococcus aureus are the two most common bacteria colonizing cystic fibrosis (CF) patients’ airways.
 In lungs, these bacteria can form a biofilm and express characteristic phenotypes.
 We compared the cytokine induction in human monocytes by planktonic and biofilm P. aeruginosaand S. aureus.
-Planktonic and biofilm S. aureus induced equivalent amounts of cytokine in human monocytes.
+Planktonic and biofilm S. aureus induced equivalent amounts of cytokines in human monocytes.
 In contrast, biofilm-forming P. aeruginosa isolates induced higher production of TNF and IL-6 than their planktonic counterpart.
 Thecell wall of Gram-negative bacteria contains lipopolysaccharide (LPS).
 Switch between the two life styles of P. aeruginosawas shown to cause several reversible LPS structure modifications affecting both lipid A and polysaccharide moieties.
 Modifications in secondary fatty acids hydroxylation at C2 and C2’ positions in lipid A were observed for both clinical isolates and laboratory strains.
 In addition, LPS isolated from biofilm-grown bacteria induced more inflammatory cytokines than that isolated from its planktonic counterpart.
 Our results therefore show that P. aeruginosabiofilm LPS undergoes structural modifications contributing to an increased inflammatory response from human mononuclear phagocytes.
 (In collaboration with Jean-Marc Ghigo, Unit Génétique des Biofilms, Inst.
 Pasteur and Martine Caroff, IBBM, Orsay) – (Ciornei et al. Innate Immunity 2010, in press)

 Endotoxin- and TLR-tolerance

 The TLR-tolerance phenomenon is a complex orchestrated counter regulatory response to inflammation.
 We studied the cross-talk between different TLR agonists to induce tolerance and compare the phenomenon with different mononuclear phagocytes.
 In contrast to other mouse mononuclear phagocytes, alveolar macrophages neither display endotoxin tolerance, nor cross-tolerance.
 Indeed, in the later case the cells are primed rather than tolerized.
-We currently study the relative contribution of GM-CSF and gamma-interferon to prevent endotoxin tolerance in the alveolar environment and the cellular source of IFNg.
+We currently study the relative contribution of GM-CSF and gamma-interferon (IFNg) to prevent endotoxin tolerance in the alveolar environment and the cellular source of IFNg.

 Markers of infection